Admission Line (866) 396-3655

 Ready to make a change?

 Over time, alcoholism can take a toll on your health.
-Excessive alcohol use can lead to heart problems, liver disease, bone damage, nutritional deficiencies, neurological complications and increase your risk of cancer.
+Excessive alcohol use can lead to heart problems, liver disease, bone damage, nutritional deficiencies, neurological complications, and increase your risk of cancer.

 Fortunately, there are effective treatment methods for an alcohol use disorder that can improve the quality of your life.
 At Jackson House Addiction Treatment & Recovery Center, our team uses proven techniques to help individuals learn to live without needing alcohol.
-Our residential treatment program provides around the clock support and is run by experienced doctors, nurses and counseling professionals.
+Our residential treatment program provides around-the-clock support and is run by experienced doctors, nurses, and counseling professionals.

-Our alcohol addiction treatment program includes supervised detoxification (if needed), individual and group therapy, immersive activities to teach you healthy coping skills, a strong emphasis on nutrition to properly fuel your body, medication management (if needed) and ongoing support.
+Our alcohol addiction treatment program includes supervised detoxification (if needed), individual and group therapy, immersive activities to teach you healthy coping skills, a strong emphasis on nutrition to properly fuel your body, medication management (if needed), and ongoing support.

 Take our 10-question quiz to see if you have any signs of a alcohol addiction.
 If you are struggling with addiction, remember there is hope.
 Jackson House is here to help.